 PayPal drives me nuts.
-Their anti-money-laundering policies are so stringent that almost everyone who ever receives payment via PayPal seems to get their entire account frozen at some point.
+Their anti-money-laundering policies are so stringent that almost everyone who ever receives payment via PayPal seems to have their entire account frozen at some point.
 It took us months to get it sorted out when it happened to us.
-But it's still the best way to send and receive money internationally which you'll need to do if you want to buy blogging resources or earn money by selling products or services through your blog.
+But it’s still the best way to send and receive money internationally which you’ll need to do if you want to buy blogging resources or earn money by selling products or services through your blog.

 This is a tool in the Chrome browser which is far and away the easiest way to compare time zones and work out a time that will suit you and your overseas clients when you want to book consultations or a Skype call.
 First, you need to download and install Chrome then add the easy clock app to it.

 I’ve just treated myself to Dragon Naturally Speaking Premium which is speech recognition software for your computer.
 Yes, no more typing.
 The free Dragon dictation app has limited capacity but you can use it on your cell phone or tablet to record short messages or conversations which is handy.

 Hootsuite is a social media management tool that lets you manage Facebook, Twitter and LinkedIn from one dashboard.
-I love it because it allows you to add RSS feeds so you can auto-tweet blog posts, both your own and on other blogs.
-The free version lets you add two RSS feeds and will give you an idea if it's worth spending a small fee each month for the professional version.
+I love it because it allows you to add RSS feeds so you can auto-tweet blog posts, both on your own and on other blogs.
+The free version lets you add two RSS feeds and will give you an idea if it’s worth spending a small fee each month for the professional version.

 Focus Booster uses the Pomodoro technique to increase your productivity.
 It times you for 25 minutes then gives you five minutes off.
 Wash, rinse and repeat.
 Productivity magically increases and time-wasting is a thing of the past.